jensstein/oandbackup/FAQ.md

 ### Why is NB so slow?

+NB is not slow any more...
+a lot of work was put into optimizations and parallel execution.

+The startup including scanning for backups (which is the most time consuming) should be done in 4-5 seconds.

+<details><summary>Click to show some more details why NB was slow ...</summary>

-Since rebasing the app on SAF(Storage Access Framework) the performance is bound to what Android's (or Google's) framework can provide.
+Since rebasing the app on SAF (Storage Access Framework) the performance is bound to what Android's (or Google's) framework can provide.
 Needless to say: This is how much love this framework receives from the developers...
 [Fuck-Storage-Access-Framework](https://github.com/K1rakishou/Fuck-Storage-Access-Framework/)

-<details><summary>Click here to show some more SAF details ...</summary>

 The "slow" up to v7 came from the way the data was read from the system.
 With using root via su commands you need to call multiple shell commands for every file to get their attributes for adding them to the tar file.